Real-life projects that boost skills with quick payback

 - Why?
 Project leaders going through the program need to know about the tools in bite-size amounts so they are able to solve the business problem.
 This helps build their confidence and prepares them for the upcoming project work by showing them the pathway to success.

-- 3 – Clear the Pitfalls – Weekly calls are held to review milestones on the project checklist and overcome barriers.
+- 3 – Clear the Pitfalls – Regular calls and meetings are held to review milestones on the project checklist and overcome barriers.
 Weekly reports will be provided on how the teams are progressing on training and project work.
 When “pitfalls” arise, we work with them and their leaders to overcome and get back on track.
 Attendees will take a proficiency exam based on course content (must get 65% correct to pass) to ensure they understood the material.

 - Why?
 Project leaders need support from an expert to know which tools apply and can utilize them correctly in the project.
 This is done through the weekly calls which helps projects stay on track when work and personal conflicts get in the way.
 Issues, barriers and conflicts will get escalated to the project sponsor and leadership for resolution.